 Additional hole

 This might be an optional step but if you had a hole on each side of the bead, the shape of that bead would be slightly uneven at that location in order to allow the hole.
-You can recreate those tiny indentations using the Eraser tool, set to a size that is proportionate to the string.
+You can recreate those tiny indentations using the Eraser tool, set to a proportionate size for the string.
 You can use a round head, but it might be a good idea to reduce the thickness to make it oval so it will give a more discrete hole.
 In addition, make sure you reduce the Hardness to about 95 so the hole will be smoother (you would not want the thread to wear, would you?)

 Shadows